 Course and Travel Fees

-Course fees cover all lectures, seminars, practical sessions and out-of-London study trips.
+Fees cover all lectures, seminars, practical sessions, use of campus facilities, and out-of-London study trips.

 All other accommodation costs and personal expenses are not included in the fee and are the responsibility of the student.